m0L3cuL3/Ladicius-Compiler/README.md

 # Information
-This is mainly a Java compiler for lazy people like me.
+This is mainly a Java "compiler" for lazy people like me.

 Suggestions are welcome.